sikkay/pdsnd_github/README.md

 bikeShare.py
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+###
+This project is very interesting but can be a bit hard without proper guidance.